Ridgewood, New Jersey: Public transportation

 The Ridgewood train station is served by the NJ Transit Main Line as well as the Bergen County Line.
 The station features three platforms.
 The first is for all trains headed south toward Hoboken Terminal.
 The second is for Bergen County Line trains headed in the same direction, and the third is for Main Line trains headed toward Suffern and Port Jervis.
-NJ Transit trains on both the Bergen County and the Main Lines go to Hoboken, stopping at Secaucus Junction, for transfers to trains to Penn Station in Midtown Manhattan and other destinations served by the station.
+NJ Transit trains on both the Bergen County and the Main Lines go to Hoboken, stopping at Secaucus Junction, for transfers to trains to New York Penn Station in Midtown Manhattan and other destinations served by the station.
 Parking is limited near the Ridgewood train station.
 Taxicabs are available at the train station; the taxi building is on the northbound platform.

 NJ Transit buses in Ridgewood include the 148, 163 and 164 to the Port Authority Bus Terminal in Midtown Manhattan, the 175 to the George Washington Bridge Bus Station, and local service offered on the 722 (to Paramus Park and Paterson), 746 (to Paterson, as Ridgewood is its terminus) and 752 (to Hackensack) routes.
 Except for the 148 route, all the others stop at NJ Transit's Ridgewood Bus Terminal on Van Neste Square.

 Short Line offers service along Route 17 to the Port Authority Bus Terminal, as well as to the George Washington Bridge Bus Station and down the East Side on Manhattan to 23rd Street.

 Notable people

-People who were born in, residents of, or otherwise closely associated with Ridgewood include: